 Claiming Child Benefit also means your child will get their National Insurance number automatically shortly before they are 16.
 They will not have to apply for one themselves.

 stop getting Child Benefit - sometimes known as ‘opting out’.

 carry on getting Child Benefit and pay any tax charge at the end of each tax year.

 What counts as income

-To work out if your income is over the threshold, you’ll need to work out your ‘adjusted net income’.
+To work out if your income is over the threshold, you will need to work out your ‘adjusted net income’.

-Your adjusted net income is your total taxable income before any personal allowances and less things like Gift Aid.
+Your adjusted net income is your total taxable income before any personal allowances and fewer things like Gift Aid.

 Use the Child Benefit tax calculator to get an estimate of your adjusted net income.